Graduate Program Overview

 Eric Branscome, Lisa Conklin-Bishop, Emily Hanna Crane, Korre Foster, Anne Glass, Patricia Halbeck, Sharon Mabry, Gail Robinson-Oturu, Douglas Rose, Ann Silverberg, David Steinquest, Gregory Wolynec, Lisa Wolynec, Jeffrey Wood, and Stanley Yates.

 MASTER OF MUSIC (M.M.)

 (32-33 semester hours)

-The Department of Music offers Master of Music concentrations in music education and in performance.
-The newly redesigned Music Education curriculum is offered on campus for traditional students, and as a low-residency option where students can complete a majority of the courses online, with a six-hour summer residency
+The Department of Music offers Master of Music concentrations in performance and music education (includes an initial-licensure option for students seeking a teacher license).
+The Music Education curriculum is offered on campus for traditional students, and as a low-residency option where students can complete a majority of the courses online, with a six-hour summer residency

 Individualized programs, personalized mentoring by faculty, and small classes allow for exceptional learning opportunities.